-When lifting appliances already in service are concerned, the following are carried out to the IRS' satisfaction:
+1.2.1.3 For lifting appliances already in service, the following are to be carried out to the satisfaction of IRS:

-- examination of the drawings and documents required in Sec 2 which are to be submitted for information - If the ship does not have a lifting appliances register issued by a recognized organization or a National Authority, the hereinabove mentioned drawings are to be approved by IRS. - Upon agreement of IRS, the approval of drawings may not be required if these drawings have been previously approved by an IACS Member Society.
-In such a case, the above mentioned drawings and documents are to be submitted for information.. - The documents mentioned in 1.4.1.2, to be annexed to the lifting appliances Register, are to be submitted in any case. - examination of the certificates issued after testing at works of loose gear, and possibly of the existing cargo gear register - survey of the lifting appliances concerned. - The extent of this survey is to be decided based on the state of the existing certification, the general state of maintenance and the age of the lifting appliances.
-A re-testing is not required if the existing certification relating to these tests (testing prior to first use and/or 5 Yearly renewal of tests) is valid.
+- approval of drawings and examination of documents required in this document.
+Upon agreement of IRS, the approval of drawings may not be required if these drawings have been previously approved by an IACS Member Society.
+In such a case, the above-mentioned drawings and documents are to be submitted for information. - examination of the certificates issued after testing at works of loose gear, - examination of the lifting appliance concerned.
+The extent of this examination will be to the satisfaction of Surveyor and would be typically required for lifting appliances the age of which is greater than or equal to 10 years.
+Thickness measurement of structural elements may need to be carried out to the discretion of Surveyor.
+A re-testing is not required if the existing certification relating to these tests (testing prior to first use and/ or 5 yearly renewal of tests) is valid.